JolloDede/JolloDede/README.md

 ### Hi there, I'm Dennis 👋

 ##
-- 🔭 I’m currently working on EMACS a project of mine
+- 🔭 I’m currently working on EVAMB a project of mine
 - 🌱 I’m currently learning Rust and webdevelopment with React or Vue and Node
 - 👯 I’m looking to collaborate on Open Source projects